krasimir/azbuka/README.md

 This is so you get the proper class name strings transformed.
 For example, `p2 mobile:p1` becomes
 `p2 mobile_p1`.

-If you don't use React there is an `fx` function that you can use in the browser:
+If you don't use React there is an `az` function that you can use in the browser:

 ```html
 <script src="http://unpkg.com/azbuka@latest/dist/client.min.js"></script>
 ```

 Once you include that file on your page you'll get the `class` attributes converted automatically.
-If you later want to trigger that logic manually you can execute the globally available function `fxAll`.
+If you later want to trigger that logic manually you can execute the globally available function `azAll`.
-Internally it calls `fx`, which is also available globally for manual usage.
+Internally it calls `az`, which is also available globally for manual usage.

 ## API and configuration